papanito/packer-vagrant/README.md

-# Example templates for Vagrant and Packer.
+# Example templates for Vagrant and Packer

 ## Intro